allissadillman/DS-Training-Resources/README.md

 * [R for Data Science](https://r4ds.had.co.nz/): This is an online book that will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualize it and model it.
 In this book, you will find a practicum of skills for data science.

-* [Data Carpentry for Biologists](https://datacarpentry.org/semester-biology/nav/getting-started/): This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-Most of the modules use R.

 * [Statistical Methods for Functional Genomics](https://seandavi.github.io/ITR/): This site share materials for the CSHL Statistical Methods for Functional Genomics, which uses R and bioconductor.

 * [Statistics with R Specialization](https://www.coursera.org/specializations/statistics): Master Statistics with R in this Coursera specialization, which includes five courses covering topics like inference, modeling, and Bayesian approaches.